-These articles are for the upper and engineering management professional that may have a bit of hands on CAD management experience, the academics in the engineering schools since the engineer now has taken on the responsibilities of the draftsman and the independent engineering consultant.
-This requires a new type of engineer which I call the "3D CAD engineer".
-It will illuminate the problems the PLM/MBE/MBD experts are having today.
+These articles are for the upper and engineering management professional that may have a bit of hands on CAD management experience, the academics in the engineering schools since the engineer now has taken on the responsibilities of the draftsman, the PLM guru, MBE expert and the independent engineering consultant.

 I have added quite a few article since I post this last.
 They are denoted with an asterisk.
 I have gotten a complaint that I should get an index so interest individuals could keep track of what they have read.
 I am not sure how to make that happen.
 I never thought I would have so much to say about the industry.
 I hope you enjoy my new articles.
 Again, thank for stopping by.

 One of the more disturbing developments in the industry is the subscription only option.
 This is not a viable option to access your CAD system.
 This makes PTC, Autodesk or Onshape your partner forever, and forever is a long, long time.
 Let's say you own a company and you have a large amount of engineering information (Intellectual Property).
 If you sell your company or a product they have to purchase a subscription.
 With a perpetual system, you just include the license or they can purchase a seat, they don't have to be married to a system forever, that they may not even use.
 I suggest you do not upgrade to this system.
 Once you do there is no going back!

 It seems that PTC now only offers subscriptions.
 Sadly, most companies think they are stuck with these programs.
 It is very easy to move to another system.
 You just stop at your current system and use it for legacy slowly moving the projects to the new system.
 There are much more cost effective solutions.
 We just have to move our document control out of the CAD system.
 This article show to escape the CAD centric PLM system to easily accessible document management system.